disk91/WioLoRaWANFieldTester/doc/HowItWorks.md

 The WioLoRaWanFieldTester provides different features, all-in-one:
 - Field Tester - it allows to monitor the LoRaWan / LongFi network performance from the field.
 That way you can verify the coverage and know the different Gateways / Hotspots covering a given place.
 It helps to find the best places to deploy new Gateways / Hotspots, compare different places to optimize the network deployement.
-- Mapper - it automatically transfer the positions to the network mappers to create a map of coverage.
+- Mapper - it automatically transfer the positions to the network mappers - [helium](https://mappers.helium.com) and [coveragemap](https://coveragemap.net/) - to create a map of coverage.
 This map is really important to understand where it is posible to use the network.
 It is a key point for giving trust on the network and motivate the service providers to use it.
 - Tracker - it can be connected to tracking services like [cargo](https://cargo.helium.com) to track cars, people, assets in real time.

 For doing this, the terminal is connecting to the network and sending messages on regular basis.
 The onboarded GPS is getting the device position in real time.
 This message is acknoleged by the network to retreive the information requested for field testing.